AmirmohammadRostami/NQueenEvolutionaryAlgorithmsTools/Readme.md

 ## 3.2.
 Graphical User Interface
 The original user interface is shown in figure 3.
 You just have to select the algorithms that you want to run the evolutionary algorithm with and hit the run button.

 <p width="auto" align="center">
 <img align="center" src="./images/GUI.png" alt="Graphical user interface">
+<figcaption>figure 3: Graphical environment of the project</figcaption>
 </p>